schlatterbeck/pgapy/README.rst

 (usually ``/usr/local/share`` on Linux).

-The original PGAPack library can still be downloaded from the PGAPack_ ftp site, it is written in ANSI C and therefore *should* run on most platforms.
-Note that this version is not very actively maintained.
+The original PGAPack library can still be downloaded from the PGAPack_ ftp site, it is written in ANSI C but will probably not compile against a recent version of MPI_.
+It will also not work with recent versions of PGAPy.
+Note that this version is not actively maintained.
 I've started a `PGAPack fork on github`_ where I've ported the library to the latest version of the MPI_ standard and have fixed some minor inconsistencies in the documentation.
-I've also implemented some new features (notably enhancements in selection schemes and a new replacement strategy called *restricted tournament replacement* and, more recently, the differential evolution strategy.)
+I've also implemented some new features, notably enhancements in selection schemes, a new replacement strategy called *restricted tournament replacement* [1]_, [2]_, [4]_ and, more recently, the differential evolution strategy [5]_, [6]_.
+In addition this version now supports multi objective optimization with NSGA-II [7]_ and many-objective optimization with NSGA-III [8]_, [9]_.
+It also supports the Epsilon Constraint method [10]_.

 Note: When using NSGA_III replacement for multi (or many-) objective optimization you need to either